wahib453/UT-VIRT-DATA-Group-6-Project/README.md

 - Make predictions with model.predict().
 - Validate the model with accuracy_score().

-Again, the logistic regression model analyzes the available data, and when presented with user information, mathematically determines its probability of belonging to class 0 or class 1.
-If the probability is above a certain cutoff point, the sample is assigned to class 1.
-If the probability is less than the cutoff point, the sample is assigned to class 0.

 ## Database Integration
 Pulling data from census.gov using following api: